FX Intervention and Liquidity

 Why do similar intervention episodes produce different outcomes across countries?

 Because transmission depends on reserve structure, sterilization practice, banking-system design, external funding reliance, and the depth of domestic money markets.
-The label of the intervention is often less informative than the institutional setting around it.
+The intervention label is often less informative than the institutional setting around it.